geopython/pywps/docs/process.rst

     The allowed special characters are: ".", ":", "!", "?", "=", ",", "-".

 .. note::
-    During the process development you might want to get traceback shown in `ows:Exception`.
+    During the process development you might want to get a traceback shown in `ows:Exception`.
     This is possible by running PyWPS in debug mode.
 In `pywps.cfg` config file set::

         [logging]
         level=DEBUG

 Example process
 ---------------